JiwoonKim/CS50-NOTES/README.md

 > Solved whodunit, resize(more comfortable version), recover in C language in February, 2016 and in July, 2018.

 - `whodunit`: a program that reveals a hidden message in a BMP by removing the red noise in it.
-  > learned how an image file is constructed by bits, specifically how a BMP file is formatted in hexadecimals to represent RGB in pixels.
+  > learned how an __Image file__ is constructed by bits, specifically how a BMP file is formatted in hexadecimals to represent RGB in pixels.

   > Also learned how to use header files, structs, and got familiar with using file I/O.